-Any one of the following satisfies the eligibility requirement for full member:
+Any one of the following satisfies the eligibility requirement for a Member:

-- Faculty member with demonstrated commitment to cancer research through scientific productivity, as evidenced by cancer research grants from the National Cancer Institute (NCI) or an NCI approved peer-review agency or organization.
-Grants must be current or applications submitted within the last three years.
+- Faculty with a demonstrated commitment to cancer research, as evidenced by current cancer research grants from the National Cancer Institute (NCI) or an NCI-approved peer-review agency or organization (listed on page 2 of the application).

-- A newly recruited faculty member in a cancer research field applying for independent funding within three years of recruitment.
+- Newly recruited faculty in cancer research applying for independent funding within three years of recruitment.

-- A faculty member who holds a Cancer Center leadership position (research programs, committees or shared resources).
+- Faculty who hold a HICCC leadership position (research programs, committees or shared resources).

-Associate members are faculty with expertise to enrich the overall interdisciplinary research environment of the HICCC, but who do not qualify as a full member.
-A candidate for associate membership usually meets one of the following eligibility criteria:
+Associate members are faculty with expertise to enrich the overall interdisciplinary research environment of the HICCC, but who do not qualify as a research or clinical member.
+A candidate for Associate membership usually meets one of the following eligibility criteria:

 - Faculty from a non-Columbia University-affiliated organization who otherwise meets membership criteria, and is engaged in collaborative research with a member(s) of the HICCC, the nature of such collaboration supporting the goals of the HICCC.